henry-alakazhang/pick-your-units/README.md

 - Massive internal overhaul (migration to TypeScript), including several bugfixes:
   - Fixed a number of (possible crash-causing?) incorrect base classes for Engage:
-    - Clanne, Louis, Fogado, Merrin, Jean, Anna
+    - Fixed Clanne, Louis, Fogado, Merrin, Jean, Anna
-  -
+  - Adjusted the default picks for a number of games to be more accurate to endgame deploy limits\
+    - Fixed Shamir to be recruitable in Crimson Flower

 ### V1.4.0 (February 2022)